usuaero/MachUpX/docs/source/creating_input_files.md

                 can be listed for making plots: "cpx", "cpy", "cpz", "chord", "twist", "dihedral", "sweep", "area", "alpha", "Re", "M", "section_CL", "section_Cm", "section_parasitic_CD", and "section_aL0".

+        "pitch_trim" : dict, optional
+            Trims the aircraft in pitch.
+THIS SHOULD ONLY BE USED IN THE CASE OF ONE AIRCRAFT IN THE SCENE AND NO WIND.

+            pitch_control : str
+                The name of the control that should be used to trim in pitch.
+Defaults to "elevator".

+            "filename" : string, optional
+                File to store the results in.
+Defaults to the input filename + "_pitch_trim".

+            set_trim_state : bool
+                If set to True, once trim is determined, the state of the aircraft will be set to this trim state.
+If False, the state of the aircraft will return to what it was before this method was called.
+Defaults to True.

+            verbose : bool
+                If set to true, information will be output about the progress of Newton's method.
+Defaults to False.

+        "aero_center" : dict, optional
+            Calculates the location of the aerodynamic center at the current state.

+            "aircraft" : list, optional
+                The aircraft to calculate the aerodynamic centers of.
+Defaults to all aircraft in the scene.

+            "filename" : string, optional
+                File to store the results in.
+Defaults to the input filename + "_aero_center".

+            "verbose" : boolean, optional
+                Defaults to false

     "solver" : dict, optional
         Specifies parameters regarding how the lifting-line equation is solved.